CsatiZoltan/t8code-wiki/Step-2---Creating-a-uniform-forest.md

 If you use `t8_productionf` instead, you can compare the local element numbers for different processes.

-**Side note Index types**:

- To index `t8code` elements (or similar entities such as ghosts or trees) we have two integer types that are
-used:

-**t8_locidx_t** is used for everything that is process local, such as local number of elements or trees.

-**t8_gloidx_t** is used for everything that is global across all processes, such as global number of elements or trees.

-There is also the third type **t8_linearidx_t** that is explicitely used to store space-filling curve indices.

 ### Writing the forest to .vtu